kanishka-linux/reminiscence/README.md

             }

     * Once nginx config file is properly configured, start/enable nginx.service.
-For detail instruction take a look at this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) and [here](http://gunicorn.org/index.html#deployment) or check this [wiki](https://wiki.archlinux.org/index.php/Nginx)
+For detailed instructions take a look at this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04) or refer this [wiki](https://wiki.archlinux.org/index.php/Nginx).
+There are some barebone instructions available [here](http://gunicorn.org/index.html#deployment), which users might find useful.

 ## How does Reminiscence handle background tasks without using celery or other external task queue manager.